MayouKurayami/KK_SetParentVR/README.md

 - Currently does not work in the unofficial VR mod for main game.
 - The plugin does not work well with positions that have significant animation differences between motions (e.g., cowgirl).
 Use the floating menu to switch to **Animation Only Mode** as a workaround.

+- The positions buttons in the left floating menu are **NOT** meant to be a replacement for changing positions via the built-in menu.
+They are designed to change only the girl's **posture** as they do not change the position and rotation of the characters.

 - Changing girl's position via the floating menu will not change the guy's position.
 This may cause the guy's hands to be in unnatural or undesired positions at times.

 - Likewise, the guy's feet will often clip into the ground if using a standing position while being close to the ground.
 Enabling the male feet collider option mitigates this somewhat, but not much.

 - Limited functionality in 3P.
 Currently only the first girl's position will be controlled.
 The plugin cannot control the position and pose of the second girl.
-- Due to the extensive controller input needed to operate this plugin, some buttons input overlap with other plugins such as *KoikatuVRAssistPlugin*, causing some unintentional behavior.
-For example, *touching* the Trackpad/Thumbstick will cause KoikatuVRAssistPlugin to override control of the animation speed gauge, interfering with SetParent's animation control.

 - With male following enabled, the shadow casted by the male body may be distracting.
 Use [KK_HAutosets](https://github.com/MayouKurayami/KK_HAutoSets) to disable it.